OxygenFramework/Oxygen.jl/README.md

 ## Multiple Instances

-In some scenarios, it might make sense to spin up multiple web services within the same module on different ports.
+In some advanced scenarios, you might need to spin up multiple web severs within the same module on different ports.
 Oxygen provides both a static and dynamic way to create multiple instances of a web server.

 As a general rule of thumb, if you know how many instances you need ahead of time it's best to go with the static approach.